xavierolivenza/Nes_Pinball/README.md

 Lose ➣ Lose all your three lives.

+# Things we implement from the original game

+- All map colisions

+- Paddles

+- Spring

+- Spring animation

+- Directional doors

+- UI

+- Moving platform

+- Animations for the penguins and the eggs

+- Cards

+- Change map color

+- In-game "godmode" with balls in the middle of the paddles

+- In-game "godmode" with minisprings

+- Reboting balls

+- Points

+- Number banners and door open

+- Cannon

+- Sounds

+- Coins

+- Extra points

 # Things we don't implement from the original game

 - Intro, end screens